 Thank you for contacting me about the excess deaths reported by the Office of National Statistics (ONS); I understand your concerns.

-The Government is taking steps to reduce excess deaths (the number of deaths above the five-year average), including those which involve Covid-19.
+The Government is taking steps to reduce excess deaths, including those which involve Covid-19.
 Vaccines remain the first line of defence against Covid-19.
 Antivirals and other treatments play a crucial role in protecting patients who become infected with Covid-19, particularly those for whom the vaccine may be less effective such as the immunosuppressed.

 Concerns over Vaccine Safety - The Medicines and Healthcare products Regulatory Agency (MHRA) followed rigorous procedures to ensure the vaccines met the necessary high standards in safety and efficacy.
 The MHRA is one of the most respected regulators in the world and I welcome that the World Health Organisation not only backed its approach, but also commended its work.

 The Government is preparing for variants of Covid-19 and influenza through the Covid-19 booster and flu vaccination programmes, minimising hospital admissions from both viruses.
 Going forward, I strongly encourage eligible people to get their booster jab and their flu jab to protect themselves, their loved ones and the NHS.